You can integrate Vaadin with many Java and other technologies.

 In addition to running Vaadin a application in a web page, you can embed it in a web page, which could be part of some other application.

-OSGi is a specification that describes a modular system and a service platform for Java.
+OSGi is an open source specification that describes a modular system and a dynamic service platform for Java.
 Application and component bundles can be remotely installed, started, stopped, updated, and uninstalled without requiring a reboot.

 Apache Karaf is based on OSGi and provides a lightweight container onto which various components and applications can be deployed.
 It provides some enterprise-ready features like shell console, remote access, hot deployment, and dynamic configuration.